Ronald Acuña Jr. Preview, Player Props: Braves vs. Nationals

-On Friday, Ronald Acuna Jr. (.721 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves face the Washington Nationals, whose starting pitcher will be Trevor Williams.
+On Saturday, Ronald Acuna Jr. (.714 slugging percentage in past 10 games, including four home runs) and the Atlanta Braves play the Washington Nationals, whose starting pitcher will be Joan Adon.
 First pitch is at 7:20 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Cubs.
+In his most recent game he had a one-hit performance (1-for-2) against the Nationals.

 Sportsbook Promo Codes